ciscoheat/haxedci-example/README.md

 Another interesting advantage is that when specifying a more compressed RoleObjectContract, we only observe what the Roles can do in the current Context.
 This is called *"Full OO"*, a powerful concept that you can [read more about here](https://groups.google.com/d/msg/object-composition/umY_w1rXBEw/hyAF-jPgFn4J).

 Using a whole class can be tempting because it's quick and you'll get full access in case you need something.
-It can be good as as start, but don't be lazy with your code.
-Work on the public class API, consider what it does, how it's named and why.
+It can be good as as start, but you will lose [locality](http://www.saturnflyer.com/blog/jim/2015/04/21/locality-and-cohesion/), the ability to understand code by looking at only a small portion of it.
+So plan your public class API, consider what it does, how it's named and why.
 Then refine your RoleObjectContracts.
 DCI is as much about clear and readable code as matching a mental model and separating data from function.

 ### RoleMethods
 Now we have the Roles and their contracts for accessing the underlying Data.
 That's a good start, so lets add the core of a DCI Context: functionality.
 It is implemented through **RoleMethods**.